-Friends, as we go through the many trials in our lives, the challenges of the pandemic, may this resilient tulip reminds us of the abounding grace we have in Jesus.
+Friends, as we go through the many trials in our lives and the challenges of the pandemic, may this resilient tulip reminds us of the abounding grace we have in Jesus.

 If the Lord God has made this tulip bloom, He can make us survive and grow.
-You’ll soon be breaking ground and bloom, in His time.
+You’ll soon be breaking ground and blooming in His time.

 Our dearest tulip withered to bloom for eternity